mobidic/AddDB_updater/README.md

 - UniProt database (gene function, tissue specificity, involvment in disease)
 - OMIM (phenotype columns of genemap2)

-NB: For OMIM database, you need to ask for access and replace the link for genemap2.txt in the updater.sh
+NB: For OMIM database, you need to ask for access (https://www.omim.org/downloads) and give the link for genemap2.txt as argument for the updater.sh

 ## Documentation